-C6 light sets have been around for a long time but did not enjoy wide spread usage until recently when the very low electrical draw of LEDs made these a popular style of lens design.
-The lens is too small to use for perimeter building lighting, but because C6s are larger than a traditional mini light, they are a great choice for scatter lighting in hedges and tree foliage.
-They also look great in artificial wreaths, trees and garlands.
+C6 light sets have been around for a long time but did not enjoy widespread usage until recently when the very low electrical draw of LEDs made these a popular style of lens design.
+The lens is too small to use for perimeter building lighting, but because C6s are larger than a traditional mini light, they are a great choice for scattering lighting in hedges and tree foliage.
+They also look great in artificial wreaths, trees, and garlands.

 C7 LED Christmas Lights